ldedier/RT/README.md

 <img src="https://github.com/lcavalleria/42-raytracer/blob/master/captures/bumpmapping.png" width="640"/>
 </p>
-this is not an object with negatives, it's a simple sphere. in fact, if we get closer, we will see that where there is no light, it looks completely plain as expected. we can "cut" objects to stop rendering them after an axis, relative or absolute. the objects will appear hollow.
+this is not an object with negatives, it's a simple sphere. in fact, if we get closer, we will see that where there is no light, it looks completely plain as expected.
 <p align="center">
 <img src="https://github.com/lcavalleria/42-raytracer/blob/master/captures/bumpclose.png" width="640"/>
 </p>